oqolarte/oblong/content/project/old-computer.md

 But I don't get the layout.
 And the aesthetic is too... archaic for me.
 Lastly, it seems to rely heavily on the mouse?
-Not sure about that last line, though.
-Maybe there's a way to configure it to be keyboard-centric.
+There's probably a way to configure it be keyboard-centric.

 Then, I switched to cwm,
 or calm window manager,